csswizardry/csswizardry.github.com/_posts/2012-05-15-keep-your-css-selectors-short.md

 By having a selector like `.sidebar .promo {}` we are saying we want to target any promotional item that lives in an element with the class of `.sidebar`.
 This means that we are tied to always using that styling inside a certain element; we have a dependency on location.

 By replacing `.sidebar .promo {}` with something like `.secondary-promo {}` we can now place the element in question _anywhere_ we wish.
-In the sidebar—as before—but now also in the footer, or in the header, or after an article.
+In the sidebar — as before — but now also in the footer, or in the header, or after an article.

 By reducing descendants we can really reduce dependency and make things a lot more portable…